Domain DNS Status

-DNS is hard.
-With over 500k domains hosted on WP Engine, we know the struggles of managing tons of domains.
-So we want to make it easy to understand the status of your domain’s DNS records and if they are properly configured to serve traffic from your WP Engine install.
+Updating a website’s DNS can be overwhelming.
+With over 130,000 customers hosted on WP Engine, we know the struggles of managing tons of domains.
+We want to make it easy to understand the status of your domain’s DNS records and if they are properly configured to serve traffic from your WP Engine environment.

-Something isn’t right and we’re not serving your site’s traffic
+Error statuses are denoted with a red cancel icon.
+This means we’ve detected that something isn’t right and we’re not serving your site’s traffic correctly.

 No DNS Record.
 Ensure DNS is properly configured for your domain.

 The domain might not be registered, or it might be recently registered during which time your registrar may not have your domain DNS set.
 We have a few recommendations for DNS registrars.

 Not Served by WPE.
 This domain’s DNS is pointed at another host or has a domain redirect configured through your domain registrar.
 You can also simply delete this domain from this page if your site is functioning properly.

 If your site is functioning properly, you can likely delete domains with this status from the user portal, as they are being redirected to your primary domain directly through your registrar (likely called a 301 or 302 redirect).
 You also may need to update your existing DNS records to point to WP Engine.

 Already in Use.
 This domain is being served by another WP Engine install.
 Ensure you own the domain and that it is not configured in another one of your installs.
 Contact support.

 No response.
 This domain did not respond to an HTTP request.
 It may not be a valid registered domain.

 Action-needed statuses are denoted with a yellow exclamation point icon.
 These warnings indicate that your DNS settings are sub-optimal or incomplete, and you need to take action.